-Recently a large mass of wetland vegetation lodged in the central and eastern bays of the dam.
-The central bay with stop logs set to three feet acts as the main discharge point.
+Recently a large mass of wetland vegetation was lodged in the central and eastern bays of the dam.
+The central bay with stop logs set to three feet acted as the main discharge point.
 However, a mass of vegetation was blocking this discharge keeping waters unusually high.

-There was a second mass of vegetation located downstream of the eastern bay of the dam (below the dam) which was the remnant of a blockage that cleared earlier.
+There was a second mass of vegetation (red arrow) located downstream of the eastern bay of the dam (below the dam) which was the remnant of a blockage that cleared earlier.
 This triggered the recent drop in water level that began after May 4th.
-A portion of this mass is still visible, lodged on the top of the stop-logs of the eastern bay of the dam.
+A portion of this mass was still visible for some time after that date and was lodged on the top of the stop-logs of the eastern bay of the dam.